aptly-dev/www.aptly.info/content/doc/aptly/mirror/show.md

 Flags:

--   `-with-packages=false`: show detailed list of packages and versions stored in the mirror
+-   `-with-packages`: show detailed list of packages and versions stored in the mirror

 Example: